Cemeteries service performance

 We plant out and maintain soil borders and flower/shrub beds as required, including weeding, feeding and pruning.

-A breakdown of customer contacts including service compliments during the second quarter for year 2013/2014 shows the undernoted figures
+A breakdown of customer contacts including service compliments during the first quarter for year 2016/2017 shows the undernoted figures:

 All enquiries regarding cemetery grounds maintenance should be made in the first instance to the cemetery chargehand or to the area cemetery manager using the 'contact us' box.